People are wired for visual content. Our brains can absorb large volumes of data from an image much faster than by reading text.

 In this article, we'll take a look at five reasons why visual content is a must in your content marketing strategy.

 Online readers face a multitude of challenges when presented with an article.
-They can easily click away in any second to never go back to reading your content.
+They can easily click away at any second to never go back to reading your content.
 According to a 2008 study of the Nielsen Norman group, online users read only 28% of the words.
 What's more, they skim content by default.

 Visual content increases readability, which measures the ease with which your readers can consume your content.
 The easier it is for a visitor to read a page or post, the better the readability.